 Characteristics of the Inter Compressor Duct

-• Air extraction: In real aircraft engine operation, air is always extracted from the ICD to supply the cabin.
+- Air extraction: In real aircraft engine operation, air is always drawn from the ICD in order to operate the engine safely in any operating condition.
 During the transition to another operating point, a lot of air is typically extracted from the ICD.
-With the existing lead extraction system, the operating points can be set even more realistically.
+This allows the operating points to be set even more realistically with the existing lead extraction system.

 Research Topics